pablolucio97/Study_Content/general_development/software_architeture.md

 - Always see your whole project architecture structure before implementing new features.
 - A business software must have clear governance.
 It means, if the developer that has more contact with that software leaves the company, then that software must keep clean.
 - Each application that you'll develop, keep a `docs` folder containing the main application processes and have the possible Architectural Requirements documented.
+- Always tests the done backup.
+Grant the backup is working for when you need it.
+- To allow that your application is able to be scaled horizontally, you must implement 12 factors and it need to be stateless.
+- Always prefer to scale your system instances horizontally because it allows more flexibility and grant more computational power if the system grows to much.
+- To test if your application is configurable, you can run your application on production environment with stage credentials.
+All fixes must be done just exchanging credentials.